 There are some insurances that come with a deductible, so select how much you can afford and pass that number into all your quotes.

 With a G1 license, you can drive as long as you have a fully licensed driver with you in the passenger seat.
-This driver must have at least four years of driving experience, blood alcohol level below 0.05 if he is over 21.
+This driver must have at least four years of driving experience, a blood alcohol level below 0.05 if he is over 21.
 If your driver is under 21 years old, his blood-alcohol level must be zero.
-In addition, if you are caught driving alone without supervision, you could be fined with a ticket of $110 and a 30 days suspension of license.
-For more information about Ontario driver’s license 2021, you can visit our website and get the free Ontario G1 practice test 2021.
+In addition, if you are caught driving alone without supervision, you could be fined a ticket of $110 and a 30 days suspension of license.
+For more information about Ontario driver’s license 2023, you can visit our website and get the free Ontario G1 practice test 2023.